 Calorie-counting, substitution and measuring

-I found an old notebook with pages blank-free at the back.
-In secret, I jotted down a daily plan consisting of 1,200 calories, eventually pushed to a 1,000.
+I recently found an old notebook which was once permanently in my kitchen.
+In secret, I jotted down a daily plan consisting of 1,200 calories, eventually pushing to a 1,000.
 To the outside, I was a health-freak and positive Pam (doesn’t Pam – Pamela sound like an upbeat person?).

 Work colleagues admired my health-kick enthusiasm.
 My manager at the time, loved going out for lunch with me.
 But her meals consisted of greasy café’s and fast food joints, so I made excuses to avoid eating with her.
 For the most part, I began sitting alone.
 It kind of alluded to the lonely route my food diary had travelled me towards.

 It was never enough.
 Crackers with jam became a cracker, left plain.
 Porridge with milk, turned to porridge with water.
-When I wasn’t using my scales to precisely measure, I was researching facts and estimates for typical produce.
+When I wasn’t using my scales to precisely measure, I was researching facts and estimating the calories of produce.
 Knowing that 4 grams of sugar is in every tsp, was like knowing my train journey to work.

 The obsession escalated elsewhere